GiteshJ/Banking/README.md

 | Gitesh Jain | [LinkedIn](https://www.linkedin.com/in/gitesh1996/) | *giteshjain844@gmail.com* |

 ## From The Developer
-As a developer I am open to all suggestions from every one.
+As a developer I am open to all suggestions from everyone.
 So if you see you can make a few things better or add more amazing stuff, feel free to reach out.
 I will be more than happy to have contributions from all around.<br/>
 Do give a :star: if you like the project.

 ## Contribute